 Fair Traders at MIIS

-The Fair Traders at MIIS makes a commit to the education and propagation of Fair Trade awareness though the activities it conducts and the events it holds.
-We as a club will commit to bringing the issues associated with free trade and the global trading system as a whole front and center on the MIIS campus as we represent Fair Trade USA as a Fair Trade designated graduate school.
+The Fair Traders at MIIS makes a commitment to the teaching and propagation of fair trade awareness though the activities it conducts and the events it holds.
+We as a club will commit to bringing the issues associated with free trade and the global trading system as a whole front and center on the MIIS campus as we represent Fair Trade USA as a fair trade-designated graduate school.

 Geospatial Skills and Analytical Tools (GSAT)

-Provide a collaborative club forum for student members to explore, discuss, and utilize geospatial skills and relevant analytical tools.
-Club shall work with student members, school faculty and staff, and select professionals and institutions to develop opportunities aimed at increasing knowledge and proficiency with geospatial tools, analysis, and application.
-Club shall prioritize collaborative dialogue and projects among student members.
-Club shall encourage participation and relevant dialogue with international students.
-Club shall pursue affiliation with a professional association or society as determined by Officers and student members.
-Club may also raise awareness of geospatial tools and relevant applications among the general student body and public through outreach events organized and hosted by Club.
+This collaborative club forum is for student members to explore, discuss, and utilize geospatial skills and relevant analytical tools.
+The club shall work with student members, school faculty and staff, and select professionals and institutions to develop opportunities aimed at increasing knowledge and proficiency with geospatial tools, analysis, and application.
+The club shall prioritize collaborative dialogue and projects among student members.
+The club shall encourage participation and relevant dialogue with international students.
+The club shall pursue affiliation with a professional association or society as determined by officers and student members.
+The club may also raise awareness of geospatial tools and relevant applications among the general student body and public through outreach events organized and hosted by the club.